vincenzomazzeo/karaf-activemq-camel-cxf-jpa-tutorial/README.md

 > Note that the `eventBusServerJms` is the ID passed to the `EventBusServerRouteBuilder` as `jmsComponentId`.

 ###### Event Bus Server [Blueprint][apache aries osgi blueprint] [JTA] and [JPA]
-To configure the [JPA  Component][apache camel jpa component] I initiate the JTA Transaction Manager
+To configure the [JPA  Component][apache camel jpa component] a JTA Transaction Manager is initialized
 ```xml
 <reference id="jtaTransactionManager" interface="javax.transaction.TransactionManager" />